talkkonnect/talkkonnect/README.md

 At the time of making this document latest image release date was 2018-11-13 (Kernel Version 4.14).
 Download the ZIP file and extract IMG file to some temporary directory.

-Use any USB / SD card imaging software for Windows of your other OS.
+Use any USB / SD card imaging software for Windows or your other OS.
 Some of the many options are:
 * [USB Image Tool](https://www.alexpage.de/usb-image-tool)
 * [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager)
 * [Rufus](https://rufus.ie)